NALIP Latino Lens™: Narrative Short Film Incubator for Women of Color

-- Links to Content creator’s reel
+- Link to applicant’s reel

-- Budget Outline (topsheet only)
+- Budget Outline (Topsheet only- $25,000)

 - Production timeline

-- Short Script (3-12 pages maximum)
+- Short Screenplay (15 pages max)

-- NALIP reserves the right to withhold portions of the support if, during a required update or review of the project, certain goals and guidelines previously set are not met.
+It is required that each Latino Lens™ team have all consent, release forms, rights and permissions before moving to the next phase.
+NALIP reserves the right to withhold portions of the support or disqualify the team if, during a required update or review of the project, certain goals and guidelines previously set are not met.

 Funding for the NALIP Latino Lens™: Narrative Short Film Incubator for Women of Color will be provided by Netflix and Latino Lens™